M-arcus/cloudron-docs/docs/documentation/certificates.md

 ## Setting fallback wildcard certificate

-Cloudron generates a self-signed certificate that is used as the fallback should it fail to install or renew Let's Encrypt certificate.
-The auto-generated fallback certificate can be replaced with a custom wildcard certificate in the `Domains & Certs` page.
+Cloudron generates a self-signed certificate for every domain it manages.
+This certificate is used as the fallback if it fails to install or renew Let's Encrypt certificate.
+The auto-generated fallback certificate can be replaced with a custom wildcard certificate by editing the domain in the `Domains` page.

 <br/>